davan690/usefulr/README.md

 # usefulr

-A collection of useful web links for R (TODO!)
+A collection of useful web links for R. This is forked from Shinichi Nakagawa from USNW.
+I have added some additional resourses and information for myself and others.

 ## General